 Depending on how much is left in the tube, it generally lasts for several more days in our family of three.

-Related article: 12 Surprising Frugal Tips that Thrifty people love
+Related post: 12 Surprising Frugal Tips that Thrifty people love

-Related article: 6 Secrets to Covert Clutter into Cash
+Related post: 6 Secrets to Covert Clutter into Cash

 How do you get that last bit of shampoo from the bottom of the container?

 Give it several hard shakes.
 It’s good exercise too 🙂

 You can use the diluted shampoo by adding some undiluted shampoo to it.

 This way you get to delay opening a new bottle.